dustinpfister/blog_posts/_posts/threejs-export-webm-whammy.md

 I make sure to set the controls attribute to true, so that I can play the video element.
 In addition in chrome there is a download option for the video as well.

 ### 2.4 - The Three.js scene, camera, mesh, and renderer

+So here I just set up the usual scene, camera, mesh, and renderer.
+Once I do that I call the animate method to get the ball running with this.

 ```js
 // SCENE